auditor

 Others examples:

-auditor -q -s check input_path
+auditor -q -x check input_path

 info does not perform hash integrity check.
 It only tests the audit files and the content of input_path and shows useful information.
+Can be used after hash was performed.

 Example of Forensic Info